raymond8505/uber-insights/README.md

 ## What

-Parses my Uber ride history to find useful budgeting info about my trips to and from hockey
+Parses my Uber ride history to find useful budgeting info about my trips to and from hockey.
+But you can use it in general to gain insights on any Uber trips you take regularly.

 ## How